MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P00-Introduction-to-Make-School-Notes/content.md

 * Use segues to transition between view controllers
 * Trigger user initiated actions using bar button items

-2. The second part is devoted to programming our apps **logic**.
+2. The second part is devoted to programming our app's **logic**.
 You will learn how to:

 * Create appropriate data models
 * Pass data between view controllers
 * Program the functionality to add, display, modify, and delete notes
-* Connect our interface to our logic
+* Connect app interface to app logic

 3. In the third and final part we will focus on **persisting data** between app launches.
 You will learn how to: